Faulty Aviation Equipment

-While pilot error may contribute to some aviation accidents, in other cases the equipment that the pilot relies on to navigate the skies safely may fail— with catastrophic consequences.
-When equipment malfunctions or defects are determined to be the cause of an aircraft crash, it is important that the parties responsible for the equipment failure are held accountable in order to provide justice to the victims and their families and to prevent future incidents of negligence which can have similar results.
-In some instances, the negligence can even be considered criminal if it is discovered that materials or parts were used in the construction or repair of an aircraft that did not adhere to federal aviation regulations.Types of Aviation Equipment Failure
+While pilot error may contribute to some aviation accidents, in other cases the equipment that the pilot relies on to navigate the skies safely may fail with catastrophic consequences.
+When equipment malfunctions or defects are determined to be the cause of an aircraft crash, it is crucial that the parties responsible for the equipment failure are held accountable to provide justice to the victims and their families and to prevent future incidents of negligence which can have similar results.
+In some instances, the neglect can be criminal if it's discovered that materials or parts were used in the manufacturing or repair of an aircraft that did not adhere to federal aviation regulations.

 Aircraft are composed of many parts and devices which are designed to work in unison to safely lift the craft into the air and return it to the ground.
 If any of these components or devices fails, it can spell doom for the pilot and passengers on board.

 - Electrical Devices— Pilots rely on numerous devices to be able to navigate, determine velocity and altitude and to assess conditions both in the air and on the ground.
 If any of these devices fail, it is at the pilot, crew and passengers’ peril.
-For this reason, ground crew must ensure that all devices are working properly before allowing any aircraft to take off and pilots must perform their own checks.
+For this reason, ground crew must ensure that all devices are working correctly before allowing any aircraft to take off and pilots must perform their checks.

 Ground crews have the daunting and important task of catching any problem that may exist on or inside of the aircrafts that they service.
 While some equipment failures are due to poor repair work or failure to inspect an aircraft, some defects and problems manage to evade even the most diligent servicemen.
 Equipment failure can result from any combination of factors including the following.